Bharathkumar-6309/Synthetic_Ai_User-Backend/README.md

 ## Acknowledgements

-Special thanks to the Infosys VidzAI Digital Internship Program for providing the opportunity to build an AI-powered synthetic user research platform that combines Generative AI, agentic workflows, and modern backend technologies to simulate realistic user behavior and accelerate product validation.
+Special thanks to the Infosys Internship Program for providing the opportunity to build an AI-powered synthetic user research platform that combines Generative AI, agentic workflows, and modern backend technologies to simulate realistic user behavior and accelerate product validation.